-- 1. Transfer students are considered on a space-available basis. - Students who have successfully completed nursing courses at other accredited schools are evaluated on an individual basis by the chair of the ADN Program to determine their entry level in the Victoria College ADN Program. - The transfer student must furnish a copy of each nursing course syllabus with course description to the ADN chair so each course can be evaluated. - Transfer students must meet the same admission and progression criteria as Victoria College students. - Completing at least the last semester of the sophomore year at Victoria College is necessary to meet the requirements for graduation. - It is the responsibility of the applicant to furnish all necessary documentation to the ADN Office at least two months prior to the semester the student is seeking entry. - Prior to enrollment, qualified applicants who have been accepted into the ADN Program must submit a current CPR Health Care Provider card and a completed physical examination form, and they must meet the immunization requirements.
+- 1. Transfer students are considered on a space available basis. - Students who have successfully completed nursing courses at other accredited schools are evaluated on an individual basis by the chair of the ADN program to determine their entry level in the Victoria College ADN program. - The transfer student must furnish a copy of each nursing course syllabus with course description to the ADN Program Chair so each course can be evaluated. - 4.
+Transfer students must meet the same admission and progression criteria as the Victoria College students. - 5.
+Completing at least the last semester of the sophomore year at Victoria College is necessary to meet the requirements for graduation. - 6.
+It is the responsibility of the applicant to furnish all necessary documentation to the ADN office at least two months prior to the semester the student is seeking entry. - 7.
+Prior to enrollment, qualified applicants who have been accepted into the ADN Program must submit a) current American Heart Association Healthcare provider CPR card, b) completed VC physical examination form, and c) submit a 10-panel drug screen test.
+These documents will be uploaded by the applicant into the CertifiedBackground system. - Immunizations a) Measles, Mumps, and Rubella (MMR), b) Varicella (Chicken pox), c) Two- step TB skin test, d) tetanus, Diptheria, and Pertussis, (Tdap), and e) Hepatitis B series are to be completed prior to the application deadline.
+Proof of serological immunity is acceptable.
+Prior to acceptance, the applicant will upload documents onto the CertifiedBackground website. - Students are allowed two attempts for the duration of the program.
+After two unsuccessful attempts, students are not eligible to apply. - Students wishing to transfer to the VN program must make an appointment with department chair.

-GENERIC STUDENT CURRICULUM/TECH-PREP PLAN
+GENERIC STUDENT CURRICULUM

 Prerequisites Credit Hours

-BIOL 2401 Human Anatomy & Physiology I 4
+BIOL 2401 Human Anatomy & Physiology 4

-1 POFI 1204 Computer Fundamentals 2
+BIOL 2420 Microbiology 4

 PSYC 2301 General Psychology 3

-CHEM 1406 Introductory Chemistry 4
+PSYC 2314 Lifespan Growth & Development 3

-2 SDEV 0301 Learning Frameworks 0
+1SDEV 0301 Learning Frameworks 0

-13
+1/1